 - 1 teaspoon baking soda

-- 1 cup buttermilk or 1 cup milk + 1 teaspoon vinegar or lemon juice. let sit for 5 minutes before using
+- 1 cup buttermilk or 1 cup milk + 1 tablespoon vinegar or lemon juice. let sit for 5 minutes before using

 - 1 egg